nyx-space/nyx/nyx-py/README.md

     pip install nyx_space
 ```

+Flight dynamics operations demand an unforgiving synthesis of computational speed and physical fidelity.

+While heritage tools provide the necessary precision for deep space and near-Earth navigation, their monolithic architectures and sluggish sequential processing bottleneck modern Monte Carlo analysis and autonomous operations.
+Nyx answers this limitation by marrying a high-performance Rust computational engine with a productive Python interface, achieving sub-meter accuracy in high-fidelity scenarios.
+It is validated and proven to [match GMAT and industry-standard commercial astrodynamics suites to sub-meter tolerances](https://nyxspace.com/nyxspace/MathSpec/?utm_source=pyreadme).

 Requires Python 3.11 or later; [works on Linux, Windows, MacOS (Intel and arm64)](https://pypi.org/project/nyx_space/#files).

 ## High fidelity example